Sauter la navigation

-You can debug performance problems by installing a third-party plugin like Debug Bar and its Sort Queries add-on.
-These tools offer a detailed breakdown of database queries, helping you identify slow pages and bottlenecks while logged in as an admin.
+You can debug performance problems by analyzing your database queries using a plugin like Debug Bar and its Sort Queries add-on.

-How can I install and activate the Debug Bar plugin?
+How can I install the Debug Bar plugin?

 Installing the Debug Bar plugin